 But if you are just starting woodturning, this is an excellent device to fine-tune your crafting skill.
 Check more about ideal wood lathes for beginners here.

-The Mini-lathe takes up less space, which can facilitate commercial usage with the maximum power output from the motors.
+The Midi-lathe takes up less space, which can facilitate commercial usage with the maximum power output from the motors.
 If you wish to know more about quality midi wood lathes, check this article.

 It saves time in various ways and is an easy to function lathe that will surely be of help if you’re planning to buy it.